catb0x/Roblox-Potato-FFlags/README.md

 }
 ```

-Disables some effects (like sunrays) (use with the
+Disables some effects (like sunrays)

 ```json
 {